stevenaeola/progblack_21_22/assignment_2/README.md

 ## Guide for learners

-Based on your experience, write a Markdown document which explains to somebody else how to master the skill you have been learning, structured as follows
+Based on your experience, write a Markdown document which explains to somebody else how to master the skill you have been learning

+## Guide for learners structure

 - Motivation (10%): Why learn it?
 - Background (10%): What do you need to know before starting?
 Include links to material to catch up.
 Make it clear who your target audience is